Vyral/brandon-montemayor/_posts/2019-06-07-important-tips-for-homebuyers-interested-in-new-construction.md

 One of the things that happens a lot with new home construction is that a buyer will drive by a construction site, stop in the office, and see the models in person.
 However, there’s a problem that you’ll run into with this. **In order to have representation as a buyer in this transaction, your agent will need to have procuring cause**.
 This means that your agent must bring you to the property the first time to get you registered.

 Why is it so important to have representation as a homebuyer in this situation?
-There are a lot of reasons, but one of the main ones include having expert assistance in the negotiation process. **We can use our expertise to gain a lot of knowledge about the builder, the incentives that they’ve been offering, and what their recent sales have gone for**.
+There are a lot of reasons, but one of the main ones includes having expert assistance in the negotiation process. **We can use our expertise to gain a lot of knowledge about the builder, the incentives that they’ve been offering, and what their recent sales have gone for**.
 This way, we can get you a much better deal than you’d be able to get on your own.
 That might come in the form of free upgrades, discounted closing costs, or a longer home warranty.

 {% include pullquote.html %}